Why the guaranteed minimum interest rate for insurance companies says little about profitability

 On the other hand, if you invest money in shares in the long term, you can sleep well.
 Because all studies show: In the long term, share prices will rise.
 Of course, this does not apply to every single share, but to the stock market, which you can cover easily and inexpensively, for example, with a suitable index fund.

 How it is with the security of an equity investment: The Renite triangle of the DAI

-The significance of the return triangle, published by the German Equity Institute (DAI), is particularly impressive when it comes to the security of shares.
-For 50 years, it calculated the income retrospectively that accrued from a DAX investment year after year.
-Even if the German stock index DAX has only been around since 1988, it has assumed a fictitious composition and weighting according to the current DAX rules for the years before.
-The vertical axis represents the year of purchase, the horizontal axis the year of sale.
+When it comes to the security of stocks, the informative value of the yield triangle published by the German Stock Institute (DAI) is particularly impressive.
+For 50 years, it has retrospectively calculated the returns that accrued year after year with a DAX investment.
+Even if the German DAX share index has only existed since 1988, it assumed a fictitious composition and weighting according to the current DAX rules for the years before that.
+The vertical axis represents the year of purchase, the horizontal the year of sale.